Comcast/rulio/doc/Manual.md

 An engine can extend this environment (using `CodeProps` in `core.Control`).

+A Javascript action supports an optional `libraries` property, which should have a value (if any) that's an array of strings.
+Each string should typically be a URL that will fetch Javascript.
+(Results are cached with a TTL given by `core.SystemParameters.SlurpCacheTTL`, which defaults to 0s.
+Also see `SlurpCacheSize` and `SlurpTimeout`.)
+Alternately, the string can be a name that resolves to a URL via a location's `GetConfig().Libraries` map.
+See "Javascript libraries" in the top-level README for an example use.
+Also the `examples/` use a library or two.

 A System can control a locations' `JavascriptTimeout`.
 See `Location.Control`, `System.SystemApp.DefaultLocControl` and